-Yes, you can with Emergency Hospital & Medical Plans for Canadians, when your air evacuation was arranged and coordinated by TIC Travel Insurance Coordinators Ltd. Your policy will not expire once you return to Canada.
+Yes, you can with Emergency Hospital & Medical Plans for Canadians, when your air evacuation was arranged and coordinated by Travel-Secure.
+Your policy will not expire once you return to Canada.
 As long as your policy is in force, you will be able to resume your vacation.
-TIC will pay for a one-way economy flight for you to return to the city where the evacuation commenced so you can continue your vacation.
+Travel-Secure will pay for a one-way economy flight for you to return to the city where the evacuation commenced so you can continue your vacation.

 How long will it take to process my claim?